GravityPDF/gravity-pdf/CONTRIBUTING.md

 ## Guidelines

-There are a few rules that need to be followed to ensure a smooth pull request.
+There are a few guidelines that need to be followed to ensure a smooth pull request.
 These include:

 1. Adhere to the existing code standard which mostly follows [WordPress standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/).